javadr/mendeley-docker/README.md

 $ sudo chmod a+x /usr/local/bin/mdd
 ```
+Now running `mdd` in terminal will load the `mendeley-docker`.

 ## Miscellaneous

 * `clean.sh` deletes all configuration files and the saved `PDF`s
-* `wipeout.sh` purge your host machine from the `mendeley-docker` and all related files.
+* `wipeout.sh` purges your host machine from the `mendeley-docker`'s image and all related files.